Smallness of fundamental groups for arithmetic schemes: Fundamental groups with modulus

-Because $X_{\ebar}$ is proper, $\fg(X_{\ebar})$ is topologically finitely generated (\cite{SGA1}, Exp.~X, Th.~2.9).
-The induction hypothesis says that $\fg(W,s^{\ast}\m)$ is small.
-Thus, the assertion follows from \reflem{extension-closed} and the surjection $\fg(X,\m') \to \fg(X,\m)$. \end{proof} \begin{remark} It is known that the tame fundamental groups for curves over a finite field are topologically finitely generated.
-By the same manner as in the proof of the above theorem, for a variety $X$ over a finite field which is proper over a curve, we can prove that the tame fundamental group $\fg^{\tame}(X)$ is also topologically finitely generated. \end{remark}
+are also exact.
+The fundamental group $\fg(Z,s^{\ast}i^{\ast}\m)^{\geo}$ is small (\Cf \cite{Goss}, Th.~8.23.5) and $\fg(X_{\ebar})$ is topologically finitely generated (\cite{SGA1}, Exp.~X, Th.~2.9) since the fiber $X_{\ebar}$ is proper.
+Thus, the assertion follows from \reflem{extension-closed}. \end{proof} \begin{remark} It is known that the tame fundamental groups for curves over a finite field are topologically finitely generated.
+By the same manner as in the proof of the above theorem, for a variety $X$ over a finite field which is \'etale locally proper over a curve, we can prove that the tame fundamental group $\fg^{\tame}(X)$ is also topologically finitely generated. \end{remark}